opf/legal/privacy/data-privacy-statement/en.md

 When processing this data, we do not draw any conclusions about your person.
 No personal evaluation nor evaluation of the data for marketing purposes or profiling takes place.

 The legal basis for the processing of the data is Article 6(1)(f) GDPR.
-The processing of the data is mandatory for technical purposes in order to provide our websites and to ensure the stability and security of our systems.
-It is not possible to use our websites without such processing of data, i.e. you have no option to object.
+The processing of the data is mandatory for technical purposes in order to provide our websites.
+It is not possible to use our websites without such processing of data.

-Your data will be deleted as soon as you leave our websites and the respective session has ended.
-In the case of storage of your personal data in log files, deletion takes place after no later than 90 days.
+Your data will be deleted no later than 90 days.

 ### Blog (WordPress)